 Legal decisions in a family law case could influence a person and their family’s lives for many years in the future.
 Whether you are considering an annulment, divorce, adoption, or another type of family law issue, consulting with a skilled family lawyer could be beneficial.

-In Georgia, a marriage typically is only valid if both individuals are of sound mind and able to enter a marriage contract, according to the Official Code of Georgia Annotated §19-3-1.
-Generally, both individuals must also be 18 years of age or older.
+In Forsyth County, a marriage typically is only valid if both individuals are of sound mind and able to enter a marriage contract, according to the Official Code of Georgia Annotated §19-3-1.
+Generally, and both individuals must be 18 years of age or older.
 However, those that are 16 or 17 years old may marry with parental consent, as per O.C.G.A. §19-3-2.

 Under O.C.G.A. §19-4-1, annulments generally are permitted only for marriages that were legally invalid to begin with.
 For example, if either party to a marriage has a living spouse, then that marriage could be considered invalid according to O.C.G.A. §19-3-2.
 In such instances, either party may seek an annulment to dissolve their marriage as if it never happened.

 According to O.C.G.A. §19-4-1, courts may not grant an annulment if children have been or will be born as the result of the marriage.
 Anyone who thinks an annulment may be appropriate for their situation may benefit from contacting a Forsyth County family attorney as quickly as possible.

 Other than annulment, the only option to dissolve a marriage in the state of Georgia typically is divorce.
 If a married couple is unable to obtain an annulment, then either of them may file a divorce petition.